 The excise tax component of certain fuel prices such as diesel oil, kerosene and gasoline is significant.
 Excise tax is imposed directly on fuel companies at the time of sale of fuel to customers and is generally payable within 10 days after the sale, while the credit line provided by Dor Alon to its customers is significantly longer.
 As Dor Alon's working capital requirements increase due to the increases in excise taxes, it will be required to procure additional credit facilities and incur additional financing expenses.
-Following the increase in fuel prices in August 2011, the Israeli government reduced the excise tax on diesel fuel and kerosene by approximately NIS 0.3 per liter, including VAT.
-In September 2011, the government raised the excise tax by NIS 0.25 per liter, including VAT and in October 2011 raised by NIS 0.1 per liter, including VAT.
-These changes did not have a material adverse effect on Dor Alon's revenues.
-As of March 18, 2013, the excise tax on gasoline was NIS 3 (excluding VAT) per liter, the excise tax on diesel oil was NIS 2.88 (excluding VAT) per liter.
 Failure to obtain additional credit facilities would have a material adverse effect on the business, financial condition and results of operations of Dor Alon.

 In addition, a decrease in fuel prices under supervision (octane 95 gasoline) generally causes decreases in the value of Dor Alon's inventory.
 A decrease in these fuel prices may cause a loss in the reporting period during which this price decrease occurs.
-In the fourth quarter of 2012, fuel prices decreased, reducing Dor Alon's operating profit by approximately NIS 17 million.